jannispaul/form-flow/readme.md

 ### Auto save

 `data-auto-save`set this attribute on div to make all fields contained autosave their data to localstorage.
+The data-name on form is neceassry as this is what the item in localstorage will be called to differntiate between different forms.
+Does not work for file inputs.

 ### Limitations